tivvit/aerospike-client-mock-python/readme.md

 * This mock supports all standard Aerospike python client operations except operations listed in todo section
 * Scan and query with where predicates also supported
-* Support for dumping cluster state to string
+* Support for dumping cluster state to string or to dict

 ### Example